What does EV charging software pricing actually include?

 If a pricing comparison does not include scenario 3, it is not a serious procurement exercise.

-When a more expensive option is actually cheaper
+When is a more expensive platform actually cheaper?

 A platform with a slightly higher software fee may still be the lower-cost option if it: